hardhackerlabs/medup/README.md

-# Medup
-Medup is a markdown parsing and editing toolkit!
+# Medup is a markdown parsing toolkit!

 ## Features
 * [x] Support all standard syntax of markdown